chrgit7/MobileMaze/README.md

 # MobileMaze
-A mobile app of a simple maze
+A mobile app of a simple maze, created in Android Studio